 Chicken of the Woods

-Chicken of the woods is a common edible mushroom found in Washington state, Oregon, and British Columbia.
+Chicken of the woods is a common edible mushroom widely distributed around the world including Washington state, Oregon, and British Columbia.

 When fresh, it has a smooth, bright orange upper surface.
 The underside has pale to lemony yellow pores that are very small.
 Fresh tissue is tender and easily cut though more difficult to tear by hand.
 It grows on dead wood.